Rick-Houser/the_odin_project/README.md

 # The Odin Project

-Just some random exercises taken from The Odin Project.
+Some projects completed following The Odin Project's curriculum.